Sign In

 The Information Officer may not refuse a request for access to a record of the RAF if the record consists of information:

-The Information Officer must refuse a request for access to a record if the record contains information about research being carried out or to be carried out on behalf of a third party and if this were to be disclosed, it would likely expose the third party, the person carrying out the research or will be carrying out the research on behalf of the third party, or the subject matter of the research, to a serious disadvantage.
+The Information Officer must refuse a request for access to a record if the record contains information about research being carried out or to be carried out on behalf of a third party and if this were to be disclosed, it would likely place the third party, the person carrying out the research or will be carrying out the research on behalf of the third party, or the subject matter of the research, at a serious disadvantage.

-The Information Officer may refuse a request for access to a record if the record contains information about research being carried out or to be carried out on behalf the RAF and if this were to be disclosed, it would likely expose the RAF, the person carrying out the research or will be carrying out the research by or on behalf of the RAF or the subject matter of the research, to a serious disadvantage.
+The Information Officer may refuse a request for access to a record if the record contains information about research being carried out or to be carried out on behalf the RAF and if this were to be disclosed, it would likely place the RAF, the person carrying out the research or will be carrying out the research by or on behalf of the RAF or the subject matter of the research, at a serious disadvantage.

-The Information Officer may refuse a request for access to a record if the record contains an opinion, advice, report or recommendation obtained or prepared; or an account of a consultation, discussion or deliberation, including the minutes of meetings, for the purposes of assisting to formulate policy or the taking a decision in the exercise of power or the performance of a duty in terms of the law on the RAF.
+The Information Officer may refuse a request for access to a record if the record contains an opinion, advice, report or recommendation obtained or prepared; or an account of a consultation, discussion or deliberation, including the minutes of meetings, for the purposes of assisting to formulate policy or the taking of a decision in the exercise of power or the performance of a duty in terms of the law on the RAF.

 The Information Officer may refuse a request for access to a record if the disclosure of the record could reasonably be expected to frustrate the deliberative process in the RAF or between the RAF and other public bodies, by inhibiting the candid communication of an opinion, advice, report or recommendation; or the conduct of a consultation, discussion or deliberation; or if the disclosure of the record could, by premature disclosure of a policy or contemplated policy, reasonably be expected to frustrate the success of that policy.